shriek123/asc-logres/README.md

 # Task

-1. Implement the functions in `assignments/assignment.py`
+1. Do `exercise/excercise_0*.py` by following the instruction in the comment out.
+They are not grading items.
+So feel free to change as you wish.

-2. Implement `assignments/experiment.py` by following the instruction in the comment out and generate a plot.
-Save the plot as png and put it under `figs` folder with name `decision_region.png`.
-Make sure to add the X and Y labels!!!
+1. Implement the functions in `assignments/assignment.py`.
+This is the grading item.

-3. Git commit & Push Your edit and the generated figure
+3. Git commit & Push Your edit.

 ### Instruction

 1. You can import `assignments/utils.py` and use their functions (if any)

-1. You can verify your implementation by using `notebooks/develop.py`.
+1. You can verify your implementation by using the exercise_0*.py scripts.
 If you prefer to work with Jupyter notebook, you can convert the Python script by jupytext. `jupytext --to notebook <name_of_script_file>.py`

 2. [You can review your autograding results](https://docs.github.com/en/education/manage-coursework-with-github-classroom/learn-with-github-classroom/view-autograding-results)